Where to stay in Istanbul?

 This area, close to all major attractions of the city, is a great place to stay and explore the city for short and medium stays.

-The Asmalimescit and Nevizade neighborhoods are suitable for people wanting to party and having no fear of being disturbed by noise.
-There is a large concentration of bars, restaurants and nightclubs in Beyoglu.
+The Asmalı Mescit and Nevizade neighborhoods are suitable for people wanting to party and having no fear of being disturbed by noise.
+There is a large concentration of bars, restaurants, and nightclubs in Beyoğlu.

-It is one of the neighborhoods near Taksim Square, it is a district that we recommend if you want to be close to the nightlife while enjoying one of the most bohemian district of Istanbul.
+It is one of the neighborhoods near Taksim Square, it is a district that we recommend if you want to be close to the nightlife while enjoying one of the most bohemian districts of Istanbul.
 It overlooks the Bosphorus and offers some exceptional view of the city.
-Some famous of the Turkish TV and influential people in the world of art, fashion and entertainment live there, it is also a very cosmopolitan area.
-The area is quite residential but it is very friendly for its cafes, bars and bohemian lifestyle.
-Alongside you have the Cukurcuma district, famous for its antique shops and the Museum of Innocence.
+It is a very cosmopolitan neighborhood, where celebrities from Turkish TV as well as influential people from the arts, fashion and entertainment circles reside.
+Cihangir is quite residential but is very friendly for its cafes, bars and bohemian lifestyle.
+Next to Cihangir is the Çukurcuma district which is famous for its antique shops and the Museum of Innocence of Orhan Pamuk.

 Near the Taksim subway, and within walking distance of the tram, this neighborhood is ideal for exploring Istanbul during a short or medium stay.

-The district of Nisantasi district is one of the coolest place to be in Istanbul, it’s the hipster and the Fashion center of the city.
-Nisantasi is an must-see/go for shopaholics and fashion lovers.
-You will find there all the luxury brands, but also the shops of Turkish creators, many bars, coffee and very nice restaurants.
-It’s also less touristic than the previous districts we wrote you about.
+The district of Nisantaşı is one of the coolest places to be in Istanbul, it’s the hipster and the fashion center of the city.
+Nisantaşı is a must-see/go for shopaholics and fashion lovers.
+You will find all the major luxury brands, as well as shops of Turkish designers, but also many bars, cafes, and restaurants very friendly.

 This area offers the great advantage of having the metro (Osmanbey) which is very welcome as Istanbul is always congested.
-From here you can reach the business district (Levent), Taksim Square in a very short time ( stop) and then move through the rest of the city quickly and easily.
+From here you can reach the business district (Levent), Taksim Square in a very short time (1 stop) and then move through the rest of the city quickly and easily.
+(Public transportation to Istanbul).

 The proximity of the subway, the dynamism of this rich district will make you discover another side of Istanbul.

-It is a district “more Turkish” than the district of Beyoglu, and still unknown to tourists although all great palaces are close by (Four Seasons, W Hotel, Ciragan Palace, Shangri La …).
-The atmosphere is fun and lively, you’ll find plenty of small shops, restaurants and bars at affordable prices.
+It is a district “more Turkish” than the district of Beyoğlu, and still unknown to tourists although all great palaces are close by (Four Seasons, Cirağan Palace, Shangri-La…).
+The atmosphere is fun and lively, you’ll find plenty of small shops, restaurants, and bars at affordable prices.
 Mostly populated by students, and families of the Turkish middle class, this neighborhood gives a good image of the Turkish society.
 It is alive, open and modern.
 The street food is also very good and everywhere in the area.

-It’s a charming little district of Istanbul located on the Bosphorus and known for its beautiful mosque and its small square with its cafés and restaurants.
+Ortaköy is a charming little district of Istanbul located on the Bosphorus and known for its beautiful mosque and its small square with its cafes and restaurants.
 This is a lively district that is increasingly touristic.
-From there you can discover the upscale neighborhoods of the Bosphorus like Kurucesme, Arnavutköy, Bebek… You will also be close to the most famous clubs of the city (Reina, Anjelique …).
-There are also many students because there are many universities in the area.
+From there you can discover the upscale neighborhoods of the Bosphorus like Kuruçeşme, Arnavutköy, Bebek… You will also be close to the most famous clubs in the city like Ruby and Sortie.
+There are also many students in Ortaköy because there are many universities in the area.

 Although a bit far from the historic center, (because of the traffic), we recommend the area for medium and long stays especially during the hottest months of the year.
 In summer Istanbul empties, and lower traffic will allow you to move much faster than usual.
-For a second stay in Istanbul it is a perfect area for people who want to discover the neighborhoods of the Bosphorus and all their charms.
+For the second stay in Istanbul, it is a perfect neighborhood, especially for those who want to discover the neighborhoods of the Bosphorus.

 Bebek is one of the most exclusive areas of the Bosphorus.
 It is a constant festival of beautiful cars and beautiful yachts.
 You will find plenty of terraces and cozy restaurants.
-On top of Bebek you’ll find the Etiler district and its famous street Nispetiye Caddesi.
-You can also join the authentic district of Arnavutkoy within 10 minutes of walk on the Bosphorus where you will find plenty of good fish restaurants.
+On the top of Bebek district, you’ll find the Etiler district and its famous street Nispetiye Caddesi.
+You can also join the authentic district of Arnavutköy within 10 minutes of walk on the Bosphorus where you will find plenty of good fish and mezze restaurants.

 Sultanahmet is certainly the most touristic district of the city.
 You will find a wide range of hotels and prices.
-We do not particularly recommend this area because it is victim of its success and has turned into an exclusively touristic area.
-The nightlife is almost non-existent … This can be an option for a first visit to Istanbul for a short stay so you can quickly visit the monuments.
-If you would like to feel the atmosphere of the true Istanbul, alive, authentic and open to the future, it’s not there that you will find it.
+We do not recommend this area because it is a victim of its success and it has become exclusively a tourist area.
+The nightlife is almost non-existent.
+This area of the city can be an option for a first visit to Istanbul for a short stay in order to visit the monuments.
+However, if you want to feel the atmosphere of true Istanbul, authentic, modern, alive, open to the future, this is not where you will find it.

-With the arrival of the Marmaray (the metro passing under the Bosphorus linking Asia and Europe) some parts of the Asian side Kadikoy or Uskudar as have now become a good option for a tourist looking for more authenticity while also taking advantage of the great monuments.
+With the arrival of the Marmaray (the metro passing under the Bosphorus linking Asia and Europe) some parts of the Asian side Üsküdar, Kadıköy and Moda as have now become a good option for a tourist looking for more authenticity while also taking advantage of the great monuments.
 We will complete in the near future this article with great places to stay in Asia.